-As a result of the threat of anti-Israel demonstrations, the Swiss government allocated more than SF5 million (R86.9 million) towards security for the gala
+the Swiss government allocated more than SF5 million (R86.9 million) towards security for the gala event.

 Guy Parmelin, a member of the Swiss Federal Council and the former president of the country, said, "Bilateral relations between Israel and Switzerland are excellent.
 We enjoy close co-operation in agriculture, business, and science.
 We both invest in education, in creating knowledge and something new for the world."